python/cpython/Doc/c-api/init.rst

    This function doesn't need a current thread state to run, and it doesn't need the global interpreter lock.

-   To call this function in a subinterpreter, the caller must hold the GIL.
+   To call this function in a subinterpreter, the caller must have an active :term:`thread state`.
 Otherwise, the function *func* can be scheduled to be called from the wrong interpreter.

    .. warning::
       This is a low-level function, only useful for very special cases.